warrenalphonso/warrenalphonso.github.io/_drafts/learning-notes.md

 2. **Learn before you memorize.** Build a picture of the whole of what you're trying to learn.
 Learning time is reduced greatly when every piece fits one cohesive structure.
 One *single* piece that doesn't seem to fit the puzzle is like coming across a word in another language in a textbook and memorizing it hastily.

 3. **Build upon the basics.** Still, the picture of what you're trying to learn doesn't have to be complete.
 Rather, make it simple - simple things are easy to understand and can easily be built upon.
 This mean the basics are crucial.
 Keep memorizing the basics.
-It has negligible cost because people usually spend 50% of their time repeating 3-5% of the learned material {% annotate <a href="https://www.supermemo.com/en/archives1990-2015/articles/theory">"Theoretical aspects of spaced repetition in learning."</a> Piotr Wozniak.
+It has negligible cost because people usually spend 50% of their time repeating 3-5% of the learned material {% annotate ["Theoretical aspects of spaced repetition in learning."](https://www.supermemo.com/en/archives1990-2015/articles/theory) Piotr Wozniak.
 1990-2000. %}.

 4. **Stick to the minimum information principle.** Make cards as simple as possible.
 Typically, beginners make cards that should be split into *ten or more* items!
 Simpler cards are better because simple, atomic information can be processed by the brain in the same way everytime you go over it which strengthens your ability to memorize it, as opposed to processing a complicated card a different way each time you encounter it, which interferes with the previous attempts at memorizing the card.
 Atomic cards also mean you repeat the cards you have trouble remembering more often rather than wasting time on the cards you already know.
 For these same reasons, it is better to make the answer *as short as possible*.